 Arlan Norman Award for Excellence in Student Mentoring: Award recognizes a faculty member in the College of Science and Engineering for excellence in mentoring student research.
 The financial award goes to the student(s) of the faculty member's choice in the form of a stipend plus additional funds for supplies to support the student recipient's summer research.
 The award will be given for excellence shown by a faculty member in either graduate or undergraduate student mentoring, although preference will be given to graduate student mentoring.
 The faculty awardee will have a demonstrated record of mentoring student research as evidenced by student co-authored conference presentations, student co-authored peer reviewed publications in high quality journals and proceedings, and other evidence of student success such as research awards, fellowships etc. The faculty awardee will select a student from their research group (preferably a graduate student) to receive the funds for research associated with this award based upon demonstrated merit and outstanding promise in research.

-Marion Van Nostrand Scholarship: The Van Nostrand scholarship is targeted to female single parents with dependent children, who are majoring in a STEM field, have demonstrated financial need through the FAFSA document, are in good academic standing, making progress toward a degree, and have a minimum GPA of 2.0.
-However, male single parents with dependent children who meet all of the financial and academic criteria applied to female recipients will also be considered.
+Marion Van Nostrand Scholarship: The Van Nostrand scholarship is targeted to undergraduates who are custodial single parents with dependent children, who are majoring in a STEM field, have demonstrated financial need through the FAFSA document, are in good academic standing, making progress toward a degree, and have a minimum GPA of 2.0.
 The scholarship pays the full cost of in-state tuition and student fees.
 Each recipient also receives $1000 per year towards textbooks, supplies, and child care.
 Recipients will be supported until graduation if they remain in good academic standing and are making progress towards their degree.
-Potential students can contact Dr. Deb Donovan for more information at email@example.com.
 There is no deadline for submitting the application.